-Play Store ASO: How to Add Keywords & Boost Your App’s Visibility
+Play Store ASO: How to Add Keywords and Enhance Your App’s Visibility

 A comprehensive guide to publishing your app on Google Play.
-Learn account setup, metadata optimization, ASO strategies, and testing for success in UK.
+Learn account setup, metadata optimisation, ASO strategies, and testing for success.

-Google Play is one of the best app stores for driving traffic to your application, with over 2.5 billion active users monthly across 190+ markets worldwide.
-In this article, we will guide you through the process of publishing your app on the Play Store and how to promote it using ASO (App Store Optimization).
+Google Play is one of the foremost app stores for driving traffic to your application, with over 2.5 billion active users monthly across more than 190 markets worldwide.
+In this article, we shall guide you through the process of publishing your app on the Play Store and outline how to promote it using ASO (App Store Optimisation).

 How to Publish Your App on Google Play

-Next, we will demonstrate each step in detail and explain the key points.
+Next, we shall walk through each step in detail and explain the key considerations.

 To begin, log in to the Google Play Console and create your account.
-You’ll need to choose your account type: Personal or Organizational.
+You will need to choose your account type: Personal or Organisational.

-Starting from December 2024, Google mandates that developers who create individual accounts after November 13, 2023, must conduct closed testing with at least 12 testers within 14 days.
-Failure to meet this requirement will prevent your Android app from being published on Google Play.
-This is a reduction from the previous requirement of 20 testers, a change welcomed by many in the independent developer community.
+From December 2024, Google requires developers creating individual accounts after 13 November 2023 to conduct closed testing with at least 12 testers within 14 days.
+Failure to comply will prevent your Android app from being published on Google Play.
+This is a reduction from the previous requirement of 20 testers, a change welcomed by many independent developers.

-Until these prerequisites are fulfilled, certain Play Console features—such as production releases and pre-registration—will remain inaccessible.
+Until these prerequisites are met, certain Play Console features—such as production releases and pre-registration—will remain unavailable.
 For detailed guidance, refer to Google Play’s application testing requirements.

-If you need to switch accounts in the future, don’t worry—you can easily transfer your apps to a new account.
+If you need to switch accounts later, do not worry—you can easily transfer your apps to a new account.

-When setting up your developer account, you’ll need to supply some personal details.
+When setting up your developer account, you will be asked to provide some personal information.

-In the “Apps” section, Google will request additional information, such as:
+In the “Apps” section, Google will request further information, such as:

-To complete the process, you must pay a one-time registration fee of $25.
-After this, the platform can be used for free, and there are no additional charges to publish apps on the Play Store.
+To complete the process, you must pay a one-off registration fee of £25.
+Once paid, the platform can be used free of additional charges to publish apps on the Play Store.

-Once you submit your account, Google may take up to 48 hours to approve it.
-Don’t worry—you can always add or modify account details later if needed.
+Once submitted, Google may take up to 48 hours to approve your account.
+Rest assured—you can add or modify account details later if necessary.

-If you plan to sell in-app purchases through your app, you’ll need to create a Google Merchant Account.
+If you plan to sell in-app purchases via your app, you will need to set up a Google Merchant Account.

-Once set up, you’ll be able to manage monthly payments and analyze sales reports.
-After creating your Merchant Account, it will be automatically linked to your developer account in the Play Console.
+Once set up, you can manage monthly payments and review sales reports.
+Your Merchant Account will automatically link to your developer account in the Play Console.

-After creating your account, Google will redirect you to the Play Console to start creating your app.
-To do this, follow these steps:
+After creating your account, Google will redirect you to the Play Console to begin creating your app.
+Follow these steps:

-After clicking "Create App", you’ll be redirected to the dashboard to complete your app setup.
-In this section, Google will guide you through publishing requirements, including security assessments and review procedures.
+After clicking "Create App", you will be redirected to the dashboard to complete your app setup.
+Google will guide you through publishing requirements, including security assessments and review procedures.

-Provide a privacy policy link that clearly explains how your app collects, uses, and shares user data, including any third parties involved.
+Provide a privacy policy link clearly explaining how your app collects, uses, and shares user data, including any third parties involved.

 Key points to include:

-A well-defined privacy policy is mandatory, especially for apps targeting children, as omissions may lead to removal from Google Play.
+A well-defined privacy policy is mandatory, particularly for apps targeting children, as omissions may lead to removal from Google Play.

 Grant Google access to review your app’s elements and content.

-Specify whether your app contains ads, including third-party network ads.
+Specify whether your app contains advertisements, including third-party network ads.

 Complete a survey to determine your app's age-appropriate content rating.
-Accurate ratings help target the right audience and prevent your app from being flagged as "unrated" or removed.
+Accurate ratings ensure you target the correct audience and avoid being flagged as "unrated" or removed.

 Select your app’s intended age group:

-Educational apps may qualify for Google’s Expert-Approved Program, gaining a badge and placement in the Kids category.
+Educational apps may qualify for Google’s Expert-Approved Programme, gaining a badge and placement in the Kids category.

-If applicable, confirm your app follows Google’s news app policies.
+If relevant, confirm your app complies with Google’s news app policies.

-Provide details about how your app collects, uses, and secures user data.
+Provide details on how your app collects, uses, and protects user data.

-Declare whether your app is associated with a government entity or includes financial features, as required.
+Declare if your app is associated with a government entity or includes financial features, as required.

-At this stage, you’ll need to select a category for your app and provide contact information in the Information Center.
+At this stage, select a category for your app and provide contact information in the Information Centre.

 From the list of categories provided in the Play Console Help, select the one that best suits your app or game.